AidaFriday/Bachelor-Thesis-AI/Documentation/Topic.md

 - Ensure a unified interface for all models.

 **Dataset Benchmarking**
-- Run inference on datasets (LFW, AgeDB-30, CFP-FP, IJB-C).
+- Run inference on datasets
-- Collect metrics: accuracy, precision, recall, ROC/AUC.
+- Collect metrics: accuracy and so on
-- Record runtime performance: latency (ms/frame), throughput (FPS), memory usage.
+- Optional Record runtime performance: latency (ms/frame), throughput (FPS), memory usage.

 **Analysis**
 - Compare results across models.